Russia on collision course as Putin plots return

 Putin could also face confrontation with the West after whipping up anti-American hysteria during his election campaign, accusing foreign governments of financing the protests.

-Moscow has already locked horns with the West over the bloodshed in Syria and with Washington over U.S. plans to site a missile-defense shield in eastern Europe.
+Moscow has already locked horns with the West over the bloodshed in Syria and with Washington over U.S. plans to site a missile-defence shield in eastern Europe.

 Putin may ease this rhetoric once he is back in the Kremlin, but diplomats say he is unlikely to quickly change policies that he has shaped even as prime minister.